 - Feel free to sub other nut butters, like almond butter, for the peanut butter if desired.
 You can also add nuts, like pecans, to the batter or on top of the brownies before baking.

 - Brownies with sweet potato are fudgy, so it can be difficult to know when they are finished baking.
 Refer to photo 4 above for a visual cue.
 These aren’t regular brownies and are more like fudge.

-- Be sure to let the brownies sit for 15 minutes before slicing.
+- Be sure to let the brownies cool for at least 15 minutes before slicing.
+If you have the time, put them in the fridge for 30 to 60 minutes before slicing.
 This helps them “firm up” so that they are easier to slice.
 I recommend using a mini spatula to scoop out the sliced brownies.

-- Store the brownies in an airtight container on the counter or in the fridge for up to 5 days.
+- Store the brownies in an airtight container in the fridge for up to 5 days.
 They also freeze really well.
 Wrap each one individually in plastic wrap before storing in a freezer-safe container or bag for up to 3 months.
 You can enjoy them frozen or thawed.

 More Healthy Desserts

 If you love these vegan sweet potato brownies, check out these other desserts: